 If mesh or sheet is used for your IORT, it will be put over the area where your tumor was taken out.
 Your surgeon will cut it so it’s the right size and sew it into place using sutures (stitches).

 The mesh or sheet will stay in your body permanently.
 This means that there will be a small amount of radioactive material in your body after your surgery.
 After several months, the radiation will run out and the seeds won’t be radioactive anymore.
 But, you might need to follow special precautions after your surgery.
 A member of your radiation team will give you more information.Back to top

 After Your Surgery

-- You will not be radioactive after the treatment.
-You do not need to limit contact with other people or follow any precautions.
+- If a H.A.M. applicator or plaque is used for your IORT, you won’t be radioactive after your treatment.
+You don’t need to limit contact with other people or follow any precautions.

 - If a mesh or sheet is used for your IORT, there will be a small amount of radioactive material left in your body after your treatment.
 A member of the IORT team will tell you if you need to take any special precautions.
 Because the amount of radiation coming from your body is low, many people don’t need to take any special precautions.